pyne/pyne/news/pymoab_cleanup.rst

 * dagmc_bridge: added a static DagMC instance

 * utils.py: updated the download timeout time to 120sec (from 30sec)

+* updated CI to use CircleCI 2.1 workflows: now build separately from tests with state saved between runs

 **Deprecated:** None